funilrys/PyFunceble/docs/configuration.rst

 Configuration
 =============
-This page will try to detail each configuration available into :code:`.PyFunceble.yaml` along with the location we are looking for the configuration file.
+This page will try to detail each configuration available into :code:`.PyFunceble.yaml` along with the location of where we are looking for the configuration file.

 Location
 --------